camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration.md

 ---
 id: configuration
 title: Configuration
-description: "Details on the configuration variables of Web Modeler Self-Managed."
+description: "Read details on the configuration variables of Web Modeler Self-Managed, including components such as REST API, Identity, Keycloak, webapp, and WebSocket."
 ---

 :::caution Beta Offering